 2. Bride Your Toddler

 In most other situations, offering your children a bride to get them to do something is not a good idea.
-However, since potty training boys and girls is not a character lesson it is not only acceptable but also recommended to give your kids incentives to participate.
+However, since potty training is not a character lesson it is not only acceptable but also recommended to give your kids incentives to participate.
 Experts do not suggest offering candy for health reasons, but if that’s the only thing that works then go for it.

 3. Stay Away from Auto Flush Toilets